Automattic/Gravatar-SDK-iOS/Sources/Gravatar/Gravatar.docc/UploadingAvatar.md

 You can provide a way to upload a new avatar for your users who have a Gravatar account.

 At the moment, Gravatar uses WordPress.com OAuth2 access token.
 Thus, you need a WordPress.com access token to update a user's avatar.
-Check out [the documentation](https://developer.wordpress.com/docs/oauth2/) to find more about how to get consent ffrom the user and how to retrive an access token.
+Check out [the documentation](https://developer.wordpress.com/docs/oauth2/) to find more about how to get consent from the user and how to retrieve an access token.

 Use ``AvatarService`` to upload an avatar.